TeusDev/mo2sort/README.md

 - The sorting is in descending order for both the number inside the phrase and the length of the line.

-- The script tries to find the `modlist.txt` file in the same directory as the script.
-Ensure that you have both the script and the `modlist.txt` file in the correct directory before running the script.
+- The script tries to find the `input.txt` file in the same directory as the script.
+Ensure that you have both the script and the file in the correct directory before running the script.

 - Before using the script, make sure to have a backup of your original `modlist.txt` file in case anything goes wrong during the sorting process.